Last updated on June 30th, 2019 at 05:44 pm

-Maybe you, dear reader, are one of those rare people who are absolutely fearless in all circumstances.
+Maybe you, dear fellow dreamer, are one of those rare people who are absolutely fearless in all circumstances.
 Not me.

-Although I may seem blazingly confident, the truth is that I’ve been nervous before tackling almost every “new” thing in my life.
+Although I may seem blazingly confident, the truth is that I’ve been nervous before tackling every “new” dream goal.
 First dates make me nervous.
 Preparing to lead a workshop for a roomful of people gives me the butterflies.

 And, even more luckily, my fears haven’t stopped me from pursuing my dreams so far in this lifetime, and I don’t intend to let them stop me in the future.

-If you had told me when I was a little girl that someday I’d be traveling the world, teaching spiritual workshops in India, writing a blog that is read by half-a-million people a year (thanks to our growing readership at 8womendream!), I would have thought you were crazy.
+If you had told me when I was a little girl that someday I’d be traveling the world, teaching spiritual workshops in India, writing for a blog that is read by half-a-million people a year, I would have thought you were crazy.

 If you’d told me that I would someday become a professional swing dancer performer and instructor, performing on television sometimes or in front of crowds of thousands, I would have laughed.